4ALLPORTAL/helm-charts/charts/4allportal/README.md

 ## To 19.0.0

-The maxscale chart sets the innodb_buffer_pool_size to 80% of requested mariadb.memory.limit.
-If you upgrade an existing instance to 19.0.35 you have to restart the statefulset manually in order for the changes to take effect.
+The maxscale chart sets the innodb_buffer_pool_size to 80% from requested mariadb.memory.limit.
+If you upgrade an existing instanz to 19.0.35 you have to restart the statefulset manualy in order for the changes to take effect.

-## To 20.0.0

-This release no longer permits fourAllPortal.database.operator.enabled and fourAllPortal.database.enabled to be used at the same time.

-Upgrading to this version of the HelmChart requires you to set fourAllPortal.database.operator.enabled to false or remove fourAllPortal.database.existing